yao-creative/yiyaotan-site/content/work/_index.md

 layout: "section"
 ---

-I'm currently working on my startup as CTO, since October 2024, in the Creator Industry.
+I'm currently working on my startup as CTO, since October 2024, in the Creator Industry, interested in recommendation systems, pricing mechanisms, and AI architectures.

 They say you can tell a lot about a person by the type of content they consume.

 Connect with me via my [LinkedIn](https://www.linkedin.com/in/yi-yao-t-9719301a3) if you find any of this interesting.

+Also a recent article if you're interested [2025 Startup.
+Good Startup?
+Intuitions, mathematical perspective](/blog/ee/2025startup).

 # Some resources I find interesting or resourceful and inspire my work: